tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the lesson slides, move to "The Pandas DataFrame" section and highlight the following:

-* A DataFrame is a special data structure in Pandas that is designed to work with tabular data (data that has rows and columns like a spreadsheet) and provides some useful functions to help analyze and manipulate tabular data.
+* A DataFrame is a particular data structure in Pandas that is designed to work with tabular data (data that has rows and columns like a spreadsheet) and provides some useful functions to help analyze and manipulate tabular data.

 * A Pandas DataFrame can be created in several ways, such as using a Python dictionary, a list of lists, or reading data from an external file like CSV or JSON.